GabelSpitzer/Swiss-Nuclear-Initiative-Publications/Articles/07_How_our_electricity_generation_impacts_other_countries.md

 ### How our electricty generation affects other countries

 All electricity production has a human cost.
 Unfortunately, we often focus exclusively on the effects on our own country, including air pollution, noise, and hazardous waste.
 However, electricity production is a global industry, with mining and refining typically occurring overseas.
 In this article, we will explore the harm our electricity generation causes in other nations, both for humans and the environment.
-We end with a discussion on whether these problems are being solved.
+We end with a discussion on whether these problems are being solved, and how Switzerland could go about tackling them.

 As consumers, we are often unaware of how our energy is sourced.
 This is very understandable - global supply chains are rarely transparent, and we have limited control over how our power is produced.
 While these decisions are primarily in policymakers’ hands, knowing about them can still help us make more informed voting decisions.